Open-Models-Startup/docs-vite/docs/guides/integration/open-from-github.md

 If you want to run a different script or command, you can use one of the following methods:

-- When linking to your project on StackBlitz, use the `startScript` query parameter:
+- When linking to your project on OpenModels, use the `startScript` query parameter:

   ```
   ?startScript=build
   ```

-- Or create a `.stackblitzrc` file with the `startCommand` option:
+- Or create a `.OpenModelsrc` file with the `startCommand` option:

   ```json
   {
     "startCommand": "npm run build"